-The INSERT INDIVIDUAL JOB TITLE is hereby appointed to administer, implement, and enforce this ordinance by granting or denying development permits in accordance with its provisions.
+The City Administrator, or designee, is hereby appointed to administer, implement, and enforce this ordinance by granting or denying development permits in accordance with its provisions.
 The Floodplain Administrator may delegate authority to implement these provisions.

 1.9 DUTIES AND RESPONSIBILITIES OF THE FLOODPLAIN ADMINISTRATOR